clusterinthecloud/docs/source/index.rst

 By the end of this you  will have a fully-operational, elastically-scaling, heterogeneous Slurm cluster running on cloud resources.

-In the future, the intention is that this tutorial will cover installing on all major cloud providers but for now Oracle Cloud Infrastructure and Google Cloud Platform are covered.
+In the future, the intention is that this tutorial will cover installing on all major cloud providers but for now AWS, Google Cloud Platform and Oracle Cloud Infrastructure are covered.

 This tutorial and the Cluster in the Cloud software was created by `Matt Williams <https://github.com/milliams/>`_ at the `ACRC in Bristol <http://www.bristol.ac.uk/acrc/>`_.